frpays/lc0-cloud-installer/README.md

-# LCZero Google cloud installer
+# LCZero Google Cloud installer

 ### This project explains how install Leela Chess Zero on Google cloud.